The biggest tax cut in history? Not quite.

 Treasury Secretary Steve Mnuchin defended Trump's claim to CNN's Jake Tapper in November and made specific arguments about the sizes of specific elements of the plan, but did not have a compelling argument backing up the President's more general claim.

-An open question, not answered by the Treasury report or answerable in the short-window in which the cuts are being pushed through, is whether this is the largest tax cut in history for corporations.
+An open question, not answered by the Treasury report, is whether this is the largest tax cut in history for corporations.
 Tax experts say it could be.
 The bill rolls back cuts on the individual side at the end of 2025 but keeps the corporate cuts in place.

-Note: Editor's note: An earlier version of this story first appeared in December.